elkmire/Gemini/README.md

 * Pull-to-refresh functionality (because sometimes you need a clean slate)

 ## Dark/Light Mode
-Automatically matches your system preferences, because even cryptographers need proper contrast ratios.
+Automatically matches your system preferences, because cryptographers need proper contrast ratios.

 ## Remember
 * The security of your message is inversely proportional to your need to decrypt it later
 * All encryption is breakable given enough time, computing power, or determination
-* This tool is for educational purposes and personal use; for actual sensitive data, use established encryption tools
+* This tool is for educational purposes and personal use; for proffesionally-sensitive data, use established encryption tools
-* If you forget your password, that's entirely on you
+* If you forget your password, get crackin'

 ## Easter Eggs
 There aren't any.
 Or are there?
 You'll need to decrypt that information yourself.